Wookiee-/OpenJKold/README.md

 ## Direction of OpenJK Ultimate

 This is more or less a lite version of jaPRO with limited commands which aims to have the goal of the no player abuse policy so players can enjoy playing the game.
-There is a basic admin system with limited commands so players are not abused.
+There is also a basic admin system so players can tele to players.

 ## Features